Multifidelity Covariance Estimation via Regression on the Manifold of Symmetric Positive Definite Matrices: Background

+Because $\R^n$ is a vector space, the vector difference $x - \mu$ is an element of $\R^n$ and $\Cov[x] \in \R^{n \times n}$ defines a symmetric positive definite linear operator on $\R^n$.
 The SPD manifold is \textit{not} a vector space, so the {covariance} of $S \in \bbP_d$ cannot be defined directly on $\bbP_d$.
 Thus we define the \textbf{covariance} of $S$ on the {tangent space} to $\bbP_d$ at $\Sigma$, setting